 Publications

-The work listed below all uses the SuperK supercontinuum laser from NKT Photonics to characterize graphene or carbon nanotubes.
+The work listed below uses the SuperK supercontinuum laser from NKT Photonics to characterize graphene or carbon nanotubes.

-- Real Time Hyperspectroscopy for Dynamical Study of Carbon Nanotubes by Jacques Lefebvre published by ACS Nano 2016, 10, 10, 9602-9607.
+- Real Time Hyperspectroscopy for Dynamical Study of Carbon Nanotubes by Jacques Lefebvre published by ACS Nano, 2016.